sy1019/EffiNet/README.md

 ## 2.Datasets
 For our breast cancer diagnosis work , use Camelyon16 benchmark.
 The training data consists of 270 WSIs (160 normal and 110 tumor) with pixel-level annotations.
 The test data consists of 129 WSIs.
 22 and 27 of them contain macro and micro tumors, respectively.
-You can see https://camelyon16.grand-challenge.org/ for download.
+You can see https://camelyon16.grand-challenge.org/ for downloading.

 ## 3.Training
-For the patch-based classification model generation stage, we directly extract massive image patches according to the coordinates released by NCRF[1], which is a public resource associated with Camelyon16.
+For the patch-based classification model generation stage, we directly extract massive image patches according to the coordinates released by NCRF[1](see https://github.com/baidu-research/NCRF), which is a public resource associated with Camelyon16.
 It contains the coordinates of over 400k representative level-0 patches.
 We further employed different data augmentation methods like rotation, flipping, and color jittering.
 SGD with a momentum of 0.9 is used to optimize the network and the learning rate is fixed to 0.001.
-For method without the detection model, you can use the Otsu algorithm to to exclude the background regions of each given slide firstly, and then a sliding-window breast cancer diagnosis method can be performed on all the foreground pixels.
+We conduct all the experiments using PyTorch on a workstation with one NVIDIA TITAN Xp GPU.

 We have provided our best.ckpt in the checkpoint forlder.
-Except that the model used is different, we have implemented the same diagnostic process as Wang et al.[2], and improved the AUC score from the reported 0.925 to 0.9342.
 You can download it for further experiments.

 ## 4.Evaluation
 To evaluate the model performace:

-'Python mixblaze_1_6_3.py'
+'Python EffiNet.py'

 You will see the memory, MAdd, Flops, MemR+W of each layer and total.

 ## 5.Performance
 Total params: 65,498
-.

 Total memory: 13.89MB